-Course Contact: Mrs S Richardson
+Course Contact: Mr D Bartlett

-For students who enjoy sporting activities the course will broaden their all-round knowledge of Physical Education.
-At the same time it will develop an understanding of the theory behind the subject.
+For students who enjoy sporting activities the course will broaden their all-round knowledge of Physical Education as well as developing an understanding of the theoretical principles behind sport.

 The specifications are designed to further develop students' understanding of how the mind and body works in relation to performance in physical sport whilst also engaging them with key issues and themes relating to contemporary global influences on physical education.